sinanganiz/bookstore-ecommerce-api/README.md

 ## 🏗 Architecture

-This project follows a clean, maintainable, and scalable N-Tier Architecture:
+This project follows a clean, maintainable, and scalable N-Layer Architecture:

 ```
 BookStore.API (Presentation Layer)